5 Ways To Know When To Walk Away From A Sexless Marriage

 The Double Column Tie: An Innovative Tie

-Shibari practitioners frequently tie a partner’s wrists or ankles together using the double column tie, a dynamic and striking knot.
-The end product is definitely worth the extra practice it takes to master this more complicated knot.
+The double column tie is often used by shibari practitioners to tie a partner’s wrists or ankles together.
+It is a dynamic and striking knot.
+The end result is definitely worth the extra practice it takes to master this more complicated knot.

-Choose the Appropriate Shibari Knots for your Current Situation
+Choose the Appropriate Shibari Knots for Your Current Situation

 Do you wish to begin your kink experience with us?
-Get started.

 Kinky Sex: How to Get Started